axelarnetwork/axelar-core/pages/resources/wrapped-tokens.md

-# Convert between ETH and WETH
+# Convert between native and wrapped tokens

 import Callout from 'nextra-theme-docs/callout'

-Axelar supports cross-chain transfer of Wrapped Ether (WETH) token from the Ethereum mainnet.
+Axelar supports cross-chain transfer of

+- Wrapped Ether (WETH) token from the Ethereum mainnet.
 WETH is an ERC-20 version of Ether (ETH), Ethereum's native token.
+- Wrapped Matic (WMATIC) token from the Polygon mainnet.
+WMATIC is an ERC-20 version of Matic (MATIC), Polygon's native token.

 If you have ETH tokens but not WETH tokens then you can convert your ETH to WETH for use with Axelar.
 (Conversely, you can convert your WETH back to ETH any time you choose.)

+Below we describe how to convert between ETH and WETH.
+Conversion between MATIC and WMATIC is similar---we list the differences at the end.

 ## Prerequisites